adityakrnitrr/language_translator/README.md

 7.	translation

-	translated = translator is used to create a Translator class object.
-	translate() function generally converts the text in source language to the text in destination language.
+	translator is used to create a Translator class object. translate() function generally converts the text in source language to the text in destination language.
 It contains two arguments, first is source language text and second is destination language in which text is to be translated